AMReX-Astro/workflow/sphinx_docs/source/olcf-compilers.rst

 .. note::

-   ROCm 5.4.3 does not seem to work with Castro--there are memory access issues in the burner
+   ROCm 5.4.3 and higher doe not seem to work with Castro--there are memory access issues in the burner

 .. note::